nosra/Midi-Responsive-ULED/README.md

 # Midi-Responsive-ULED
-A python script that lights up portions of ULED depending on the MIDI notes played
+A python script that lights up portions of ULED depending on the MIDI notes played.
+Utilizes the mido python library.
 # How to use:
 Change the midi_device_name to the MIDI device name.
 "Digital Piano 0" is the Yamaha P45.\
 Run the program to enable, press CTRL+C to disable the program.\